mmikowski/mmikowski.github.io/_posts/2015-09-12-tegra7-lollipop.md

 ### Parting thoughts

-One thing I really appreciate about Nvidia is that they *usually* provide some of the best Android support outside of the Google Nexus program and Motorola.
+One thing we really appreciate about Nvidia is that they *usually* provide some of the best Android support outside of the Google Nexus program and Motorola.
 Our family have no carrier contracts and we own all of our Android phones and tablets - Nvidia, Nexus, Moto, ASUS, and EVGA devices, in that order.

-So I was really jazzed about the Tegra Note 7 getting the Lollipop upgrade because it had been overlooked for the last year.
-It's too bad that we had to wrestle with the problem, which I suspect affects the early adopters more than recent purchasers.
-I wish Nvidia would do a bit more to *own* this problem, because as the above experience shows, they are so close to having a really great update for almost everyone.
+So we were really jazzed about the Tegra Note 7 getting the Lollipop upgrade because it had been overlooked for the last year.
+It's too bad that we had to wrestle with the problem, which we suspect affects the early adopters more than recent purchasers - there is some evidence that more recent Tegra Notes perform very well after the OTA to Lollipop.
+We wish Nvidia would do a bit more to *own* this problem, because as the above experience shows, they are so close to having a really great update for everyone.

-I hope you found this helpful!
+I hope you found this useful, or at least interesting!

 Cheers, Mike